Symone Jordan to Complete Service with NIH Scientists

 (Bowie, Md.) – Sept.
 24, 2013 – A Bowie State University biology student with a desire to increase healthcare access for minority communities has received a full scholarship from the National Institutes of Health to complete her senior year and conduct research with NIH scientists after graduation.

-Symone Jordan’s extensive research experience and excellent academic record landed her the opportunity to be selected for the NIH Undergraduate Scholarship Program, which provides competitive scholarships to students committed to research careers in biomedical, behavioral, and health.
+Symone Jordan’s extensive research experience and excellent academic record landed her the opportunity to be selected for the NIH Undergraduate Scholarship Program, which provides competitive scholarships to students committed to research careers in biomedical, behavioral, and health fields.
 The scholarship provides up to $20,000 for Jordan’s tuition and related living expenses for the 2013-14 academic year.

 After completing her bachelor’s degree in May 2014, Jordan, of Accokeek, Md., will work for a year as a research trainee with the nation’s medical research agency and contribute to studying some of the most important discoveries to improve health and hopefully save lives.
 In summer 2014, she must also work as a NIH research employee for 10 weeks, while paired with a researcher and postdoctoral fellow.
 During that time, she will participate in specialized training to prepare for full-time NIH employment.